runlochlomond/runlochlomond/README.md

 ---

-Landing page for the West Dunbartonshire Leisure 10K series.
+Landing page for the Run Loch Lomond 10K series.
 Simple website built using Jekyll, managed by Forestry with deployment and hosting managed by GitLab.
 Built by [David Wood](https://davidtw.co).